Help stop the spread of invasive plants and animals in our waters!

 If you would like to get more involved in protecting your watercourses from invasive non-native species you could:

-- Join a Local Action Group working on invasive species management, or get involved in controlling floating pennywort through British Canoeing.
+- Join a Local Action Group working on invasive species management, or learn more about how paddlers are helping to control floating pennywort.

 - Look out for and record invasive non-native species online via iRecord or through a smartphone app.
 View free ID guides for over 60 species.